 The consequences of climate change

 Climate change could dramatically increase temperature and humidity in India.
-What would this mean for future Indians? r.i.c.e. research that is in progress seeks to understand the consequences of climate change on infant health, population health, social conflict, and well-being.
+What would this mean for future Indians?
+The work of r.i.c.e. researchers has helped shed light on the consequences of heat and humidity for infant mortality.

 Air pollution and health

 A related concern that has become increasingly pressing for India is air pollution.
 Recent data suggest that ambient pollution levels in north Indian cities are some of the highest in the world, but pollution is not just a problem in urban areas.
-Ambient pollution levels during the winter in rural north India can be just as bad. r.i.c.e. research explores the health consequences of air pollution and appropriate policy responses.
+Ambient pollution levels during the winter in rural north India can be just as bad. r.i.c.e. research finds that explores the child health consequences of ambient air pollution.

 Coal power generation is expanding rapidly in India and other developing countries.
-In addition to consequences for climate change, present-day health externalities may also substantially increase the social cost of coal.
-Using panel data on Indian households, r.i.c.e. research finds that increased exposure to coal plants is associated with worse respiratory health.
+In addition to consequences for climate change, present-day health externalities resulting from air pollution may also substantially increase the social cost of coal.
+Using panel data on Indian households, r.i.c.e. research finds that increased local exposure to coal plants is associated with worse respiratory health and malnutrition.

 Adequate policy responses to climate change and pollution